swiftlang/swift-evolution/proposals/testing/NNNN-sourcelocation-macro.md

 the module name when using this macro to avoid conflicting with the [`#sourceLocation(file:line:)`](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/statements/#Line-Control-Statement) statement built into the Swift language.

-The existing `#_sourceLocation` macro will be marked deprecated and renamed, but will remain available to use for source compatibility with earlier Swift
+The existing `#_sourceLocation` macro will be marked deprecated, and will direct developers to use `#Testing::sourceLocation` instead in its deprecation message.
-releases:
+The existing macro will remain available to use for source compatibility with earlier Swift releases:

 ```diff
  /// Get the current source location.